Harris Health System Faculty

 Eric Reyes PT, DPT, NCS

 Eric Reyes graduated from the University of Houston in 2009 with a Bachelor of Science in Biomedical Engineering.
 He received his doctorate in physical therapy from Texas Woman’s University in 2013.
 He is board certified in neurologic PT since 2016.
-In addition to treating various neurologic diagnoses, he is also heavily involved with the amputee population at Harris Health System including the amputee clinic.
+In addition to treating various neurologic diagnoses, he is also heavily involved with the amputee population at Harris Health System and was previously involved in the PM&R amputee clinic.
 He was awarded Clinical Instructor of the Year in 2015 and continues to serve as a clinical instructor for the student program.
 As faculty for the Neurologic PT residency at Harris Health System, he is actively involved in mentoring and teaching.
 He has presented at ACSM’s Annual Meeting and APTA’s CSM.

 Adrienne Meier PT, DPT, NCS